AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2020/2020-11-25-reader-question-how-long-migrate-wordpress-gatsby/reader-question-how-long-migrate-wordpress-gatsby.md

 ---
-title: 'How long did it take to migrate from WordPress to Gatsby?'
+title: "How long did it take to migrate from WordPress to Gatsby?"
 excerpt: "A reader asked me how long it took me to migrate from WordPress to Gatsby.
 Let's find out"
-coverImage: './cover.png'
+coverImage: "./cover.png"
 category: "ramblings"
 tags:

-    - 'reader question'
+- "reader question"
-    - 'gatsby'
+- "gatsby"
-    - 'wordpress'
+- "wordpress"

 ---

 ## Reader Question